| || |

 Feel free to ride with others, but groups must be smaller than 20 riders, per Open Space regulations.
 There are other trail users, so please follow the rules of the trail, yielding to all pedestrians and equestrians.
 If you're forced to come to a complete stop to yield right of way, let us know.
 If it's early enough in the ride you're not too fatigued, you can also always head back down the hill and try again if conditions aren't right for a fast attempt the first time.

 Pay careful attention to the BikeMap.
+There's also a Strava route, but start and finish placement are less precise.
 Satellite view is best (there's a pull-down in the upper right of the map: select "Google satellite").
 The start is at a junction with a building.
 We take a trail to the right.
 The actual start is the junction past the building but you're want to start a bit early to make sure you're moving when you cross the start line, and to account for possible position errors from GPS.

 The route follows the dominant trail from there.
 There are no sharp turns: go with the flow.
 In particular there is a junction with the another fireroad, the less steep option from where you started.
 Don't go there: continue climbing on the main trail (bearing right).